uwblueprint/bootcamp-mern-rest/README.md

 Keep in mind that both the frontend and backend have hot reload enabled so you will rarely need to restart the application.

+## Warm Up

+**Skip this if you are familiar with how to make HTTP Requests**

+Before starting the tasks, let's try adding an entry to the existing Restaurant table.

+If we look at `/backend/routes/restaurant.js`, we can see each endpoint defined as its own function.

+Reading the comments, if we want to create a restaurant, we will need to trigger the code in `router.post("/", ...)` by making a `POST` request to the *path* `/`.

+If you look in the file `server.js`, you see that `app.listen(5000, ...)` tells us the server is listening for requests on *port* `5000`.

+Since we are running this *locally*, we can put all these peices of information together into one url: `http://localhost:5000/` .

+Try downloading [Postman](https://www.postman.com/), and make a `POST` request to `http://localhost:5000/`.
+You can read the *Tip* section below or the documentation to learn more about Postman.

+**Hint**: At this point, you may be wondering how will you specify the fields necessary to create a Restaurant.
+When we look at the code in `restaurant.js`, we see a `RestaurantRequestResource` being created to handle the HTTP request body (`req.body`).
+Try reading that & the comments associated.

 ## Your Tasks

 Following the starter-code's pattern, complete these tasks: